john-itcsolutions/cheirrs/README.md

 ## We continue by installing Kubeflow to obtain a controller compatible with this Juju/TensorFlow environment:
 ________________________________________________________________

-In order to escape the random rebooting problem we had in an earlier stage of development, we intend to try abstracting the microk8s/juju/kubeflow system with an intervening 'multipass' layer to then create a microk8s/juju installation upon a separate vm system.
-We will rely on linux networking to be able to intercommunicate with the Host-based system (betrieb/werk).

-From Host:

-`sudo snap install multipass`

-`multipass launch -c 4 -d 50G -m 18G -n primary focal`

-`multipass shell`

-`mkdir shared`

-In case mounting $HOME from Host fails:

-`mkdir shared_home`

-`multipass mount /home/postgres primary:/home/ubuntu/shared_home`

-You can mount any working directory-system to its own folder in the 'primary' vm in a similar way.

 (In case lxd is not already installed, this is how, however it is most likely to be present initially:

 `sudo snap install lxd`